-Air France-KLM’s Flying Blue programme has rolled out a new 100% bonus promotion on buying miles, and this is arguably one of the best promotions we have seen from the house of Flying Blue in a while.
+Air France-KLM’s Flying Blue programme has rolled out a new 100% bonus promotion on buying miles, and this is arguably one of the best promotions we have seen from the house of Flying Blue.
 Here are the details on how to buy Flying Blue Miles with a bonus.

-Get a 100% bonus on buying Flying Blue Miles.
+Get up to a 100% bonus on buying Flying Blue Miles.

-Through May 30, 2021, Air France – KLM’s combined loyalty programme, Flying Blue, has rolled out a new promotion on buying miles, which gets you up to a 100% bonus on the purchase of these miles.
-The promotions are customised in the sense that where does your 50%, 70% and 100% bonus kick in is customised.
-Here is my offer:
+Through February 27, 2023, Air France – KLM’s combined loyalty programme, Flying Blue, has rolled out a new promotion on buying miles, which gets you up to a 100% bonus on the purchase of these miles.
+The bonus is tiered, in a sense and adds up to more miles in the bonus as you buy more miles.
+Here is the offer:

 During the promotional period, Elite members can receive a maximum bonus of 300,000 Miles when buying Miles, while Explorer members can receive a maximum bonus of 100,000 Miles.
-Bonus Miles will be rewarded on transactions made between May 17 and May 30, 2021, 2359 CET+1, and credited to the recipient’s account when the transaction is complete.
+Bonus Miles will be rewarded on transactions made between February 7 and 27, 2023, 2359 CET +1, and credited to the recipient’s account when the transaction is complete.

 Which cards to use to buy these miles?